-Figure 31 - The Encore® controls are conveniently located and easy to operate.
+Figure 31 - The Defiant®'s controls are conveniently located and easy to operate.

-A Single Air Control Regulates Heat Output and Burn Lime
+A Single Air Control Regulates Heat Output arc B) rp Time

-The primary air control lever, on the right side of the store controls the amount of incoming air for starting, maintail ting, and reviving a fire.
+The primary air control lever, on the right side of the stove controls the amount of incoming air for starting, maintaining and reviving a fire.

-Once the air control is manually set, a bi-metallic thermostat automatically maintains the heat output at a constant level for a more even heat over the life of the burn.
+Once the air control is manually set, a bi-metallic thermostate automatically maintains the heat output at a constant level for a more even heat over the life of the burn.